No-Upfront Website Development

 • The model favored developer cash flow over client satisfaction

-Zap48's Innovation
+Zap48's Approach

 • Building functional prototypes before any payment